Kalyan1123/Kalyan1123/README.md

 "DEBUG: UserQuery='" & Topic.UserQuery & "' | GenAnswer len=" & Len(Topic.GenAnswer) & " | TranscriptName='" & Topic.TranscriptName & "' | VideoUrl=" & Topic.VideoUrl

+Answers questions about training sessions, recordings, and tutorials on Power BI, Power Apps, Power Automate, Fabric, Copilot, and related Microsoft tools.
+Use this for any how-to or informational question.